murongy-926/cprd_infections_inequalities/README.md

 # cprd_infections_inequalities
-Codelists used in the study
+Codelists and R codes used in the study